1995–96 NFL playoffs: AFC: Pittsburgh Steelers 20, Indianapolis Colts 16

 Early in the fourth quarter, a long punt return by Steelers receiver Andre Hastings gave them the ball at midfield.
 But all they got out of their great field position was a missed field goal.
 After that, Harbaugh threw a 47-yard touchdown pass to wide receiver Floyd Turner to take the lead, 16–13.
 After a Steelers punt, their defense got a big chance when Warren fumbled deep in Colts territory, but guard Joe Staysniak recovered the ball in mid-air to keep the drive going.
 Later on, cornerback Willie Williams tackled Warren behind the line on third down and one to force a punt, giving Pittsburgh the ball back with 3:03 left in the game.

 Pittsburgh then marched 67 yards to score the winning touchdown.
 Running back Byron Bam Morris scored the game-winning 1-yard touchdown run with 1:34 remaining in the game to pull Pittsburgh ahead for good.
 The drive was aided by O'Donnell's 9-yard completion to Hastings on fourth down and 3 from the 47-yard line, as well as an earlier dropped potential interception that went in and out of the arms of linebacker Quentin Coryatt.
 On the next play after Hastings' fourth down conversion catch, O'Donnell completed a 37-yard pass to Ernie Mills on the Indianapolis 1-yard line, setting up Morris' 1-yard scoring run.
 The Colts got the ball back and advanced to the Steelers' 29 with 5 seconds left, narrowly avoiding a turnover when Chris Oldham dropped a wide open interception.
 On the game's final play, Harbaugh attempted a hail mary pass which he lofted high and came down into a crowd of players in the end zone; the ball momentarily was against the Colts' WR Aaron Bailey's chest but it hit the turf before he could haul it in.

 The Colts were the first No. 5 seed to advance to a conference championship game since the 1990 playoff expansion.
 Harbaugh completed 21 of 33 passes for 267 yards and a touchdown.

 The game was featured as one of the NFL's Greatest Games as 60 Minutes.
 It marked the end of a thrilling and hard-fought season for the Colts, in which 15 of their 19 games were decided by one score, including three that went into overtime.

 This was the third postseason meeting between the Colts and Steelers.
-Pittsburgh won both previous meetings when the Colts were previously in Balitmore.
+Pittsburgh won both previous meetings when the Colts were previously in Baltimore.